Tamerlan Tsarnaev

-Shortly after the Federal Bureau of Investigation declared them suspects in the bombings and released images of them, the Tsarnaev brothers killed an MIT policeman, carjacked an SUV, and engaged in a shootout with the police in the Boston suburb of Watertown.
-According to the federal indictment, during the shootout, Tamerlan was captured but died, partly as a result of his brother driving over him, and an MBTA police officer was critically injured in the course of Dzhokhar's escape in the SUV, the latter by what may have been friendly fire.
-An injured Dzhokhar escaped, but was found, arrested, and hospitalized on the evening of April 19 after an unprecedented manhunt in which thousands of police officials searched a 20-block area of Watertown.

-During his incarceration, Tsarnaev's brother allegedly said during questioning that the pair next intended to detonate explosives in Times Square in New York City.
+Shortly after the Federal Bureau of Investigation (FBI) released images of the Tsarnaev brothers in connection with their investigation of the Boston Marathon bombings, the brothers killed an MIT policeman, carjacked an SUV, and engaged in a shootout with the police in the Boston suburb of Watertown.
+During the shootout, Tamerlan was captured but died, partly as a result of his brother driving over him.
+A MBTA police officer was critically injured by friendly fire during Dzhokhar's escape.
+Dzhokhar was injured in the shootout and was later found, arrested, and hospitalized on the evening of April 19 after an unprecedented manhunt in which thousands of police officials searched a 20-block area of Watertown.
+In custody, Dzhokhar allegedly said during questioning that he and his brother also intended to detonate explosives in Times Square in New York City.
 Dzhokhar reportedly told authorities that he and his brother were radicalized, at least in part, by watching lectures by Anwar al-Awlaki.

-Personal background
+Ayman al-Zawahiri, the leader of Al Qaeda at the time, publicly praised the Boston Marathon bombing carried out by Tamerlan Tsarnaev and his brother Dzhokhar in 2013.
+In a September 2013 audio message, al-Zawahiri described the attack as a successful example of "individual jihad" against the United States, urging Muslims worldwide to carry out similar lone-wolf operations on American soil.
+He highlighted the bombings' impact (killing three people and injuring over 260) as evidence that decentralized attacks could effectively advance jihadist goals without direct coordination from Al Qaeda.

-Family background
+Childhood and family background

 The Tsarnaev family was forcibly moved from Chechnya to the Soviet republic of Kyrgyzstan in the years following World War II.
-Anzor Tsarnaev is a Chechen, and Zubeidat Tsarnaeva is an Avar.
-The couple had two sons, with Tamerlan Tsarnaev born in the Kalmyk Autonomous Soviet Socialist Republic on October 21, 1986, and Dzhokhar Tsarnaev born in Kyrgyzstan on July 22, 1993.
-The parents also have two daughters.
-According to some, other Chechen Americans in the area apparently did not consider the American branch of the family to be fully Chechen because they had never lived in Chechnya.
+Husband Anzor Tsarnaev is Chechen, and wife Zubeidat Tsarnaeva is an Avar.
+The Tsarnaevs had two daughters and two sons.
+Tamerlan Tsarnaev was born in the Kalmyk Autonomous Soviet Socialist Republic on October 21, 1986, and Dzhokhar Tsarnaev was born in Kyrgyzstan on July 22, 1993.

-As children, Tsarnaev and his brother lived in Tokmok, Kyrgyzstan.
-In 2001, the family moved to Makhachkala, Dagestan, in the Russian Federation.
-In April 2002, the Tsarnaev parents and Dzhokhar went to the United States on a 90-day tourist visa.
+As children, Tamerlan and Dzhokhar Tsarnaev lived in Tokmok, Kyrgyzstan.
+In 2001, the Tsarnaev family moved to Makhachkala, Dagestan, in the Russian Federation.
+In April 2002, the Tsarnaev parents and Dzhokhar visited the United States on a 90-day tourist visa.
 Anzor Tsarnaev applied for asylum, citing fears of deadly persecution due to his ties to Chechnya.

-Tsarnaev was left in the care of his uncle Ruslan in Kyrgyzstan, and arrived in the U.S. around two years later.
-In the U.S. the parents received asylum and then filed for their four children, who received "derivative asylum status".
-They settled on Norfolk Street in Cambridge, Massachusetts.
-Tsarnaev lived in Cambridge on 410 Norfolk Street until his death.
+Tamerlan Tsarnaev was left in the care of his uncle Ruslan in Kyrgyzstan, and arrived in the U.S. approximately two years later.
+The United States granted asylum to the Tsarnaev parents, and their four children later received "derivative asylum status".
+The family settled on Norfolk Street in Cambridge, Massachusetts.
+In March 2007, the Tsarnaevs were granted legal permanent residence.
+Tamerlan Tsarnaev was a permanent resident of the U.S. and a citizen of both Russia and Kyrgyzstan.

-The family "was in constant transition" for the next decade.
-Anzor and Zubeidat Tsarnaev both received welfare benefits.
-The father worked as a backyard mechanic and the mother worked as a cosmetologist until she lost her job for refusing to work in a business that served men.
-In March 2007, the family was granted legal permanent residence.

-Early life

-Tamerlan Tsarnaev was born in the Kalmyk Autonomous Soviet Socialist Republic (now Kalmykia), a North Caucasus unit of the Soviet Union, the RSFSR.
-He was a permanent resident of the U.S., a Russian citizen, and a Kyrgyzstani citizen.